“Keeping the Flame alive”

 As a schoolgirl, Joan did all the posters and backdrops for school plays.
 As far as she knew, she was the first pupil to matriculate in art in what was then Rhodesia.

-Joan and Walter were married in ‘30s.
+Joan and Walter were married in the 1930s.
 In their earlier years they were struggling tobacco farmers at Bindura, north of Harare.
 Life was tough for everyone in the 1930s and with three sons, one who died of diphtheria, and a daughter, the family’s finances were tight.
 Joan realised that her talent would have to be exploited in order to properly educate the children and help make ends meet.

 After Walter died in 1982, Joan stayed on in the house for a while before moving to a place for senior citizens.
 But she continued to paint as avidly as ever, making a fair living out of her work.
 In retrospect, one realizes she should have made much more.
 But Joan was happy just making others happy.

 Then fate intervened – and in a manner which is difficult to reconcile.
 Joan developed cataracts in both eyes.
 Even though she underwent successful operations to remove them, “sadly her work was never quite the same again,” says Robin.
-“We noticed her paintings had become brighter and more unrealistic and she struggled to cope with contact lenses.”
-Already saddened by the loss of her husband and the premature death of her daughter through illness, Joan perhaps realizing she was beginning to lose her touch, became melancholy and withdrawn.
+“We noticed her paintings had become brighter and more unrealistic as she struggled to cope with contact lenses.”
+Already saddened by the loss of her husband and the premature death of her daughter through illness, Joan perhaps realising she was beginning to lose her touch, became melancholy and withdrawn.
 For some inexplicable reason she went on diet, losing weight to the point of anorexia, and to add to her woes she fell at home and broke her hip, ending up in Harare’s St. Giles Rehabilitation Center.

 About a month later, shortly before she was to be discharged, Joan decided she’d had enough.